 The State contributions expected to be paid in the 2012-2013 biennium total \$3.2 million, which is a \$1.2 million increase over the contributions made in the 2010-2011 biennium.
 It was projected that contributions would increase by approximately \$1.9 million.
-Chapter 257, Laws of 2011, extended the amortization period for the unfunded accrued liability from 15 to 30 years, resulting in a reduction of the employer contribution rate from 46.31% to 41.0% for the 2012 - 2013 biennium.
-A revised actuarial valuation using January 1, 2010 data was issued in August, 2011 to reflect the effect of Chapter 257, Laws of 2011.
+Chapter 257, Laws of 2011, extended the amortization period for the unfunded accrued liability from 15 to 30 years.
+An actuarial valuation using January 1, 2012 data was issued in July 2012.

-The market value of assets as of the two most recent valuation dates is shown below.
-The June 30, 2011 value is unaudited, preliminary and subject to change.
+The market value of assets as of the January 1 valuation dates is shown below.
+The June 30, 2012 value is unaudited, preliminary and subject to change.

 January 1, 2008 \$51,857,186

 January 1, 2010 \$36,678,291

+January 1, 2012 \$36,303,522

-June 30, 2011 (unaudited) \$38,823,010
+June 30, 2012 (unaudited) \$37,352,834

-The actuary for the Judicial Plan uses several actuarial assumptions in the 2010 Judicial Actuarial Valuation including the investment return rate at 8.0% and the wage inflation rate of zero for the next two years and 3.0% annually thereafter commencing in calendar year 2012.
+The actuary for the Judicial Plan uses several actuarial assumptions in the 2012 Judicial Actuarial Valuation including the investment return rate at 7.0% and the wage inflation rate of zero for the next two years and 3.0% annually thereafter commencing in calendar year 2014.
 The actuary also uses so-called "smoothing," whereby the difference between the market value of assets and the actuarial value of assets is smoothed over the previous five years to offset the effects of volatility of market values in any single year.
 In addition, the Judicial Plan uses a 20% "corridor" in order to prevent the smoothed value from varying too far from market, similar to the System's methodology.
-The use of the corridor in the January 1, 2010 actuarial valuation for the Judicial Plan lowered the actuarial value of assets that would have been established in its absence and thus raised the ARC in fiscal years 2012 and 2013.
+The use of the corridor in the January 1, 2012 actuarial valuation for the Judicial Plan lowered the actuarial value of assets that would have been established in its absence and thus raised the ARC in fiscal years 2014 and 2015.

 Employer contribution rates depend on all of the actuarial assumptions used in determining the contribution rates.
-The assumptions used in the 2010 Judicial Actuarial Valuation are set forth in Appendix B thereto.
-The following table sets forth a summary of certain assumptions used in the 2010 Judicial Actuarial Valuation.
-Except where noted, the same assumptions were used in the two prior valuations used to determine the contributions required for fiscal years 2011 through 2013.
+The assumptions used in the 2012 Judicial Actuarial Valuation are set forth in Appendix B thereto.
+The following table sets forth a summary of certain assumptions used in the 2012 Judicial Actuarial Valuation.